node-opcua/node-opcua/documentation/creating_a_client_typescript.md

 ### overview of the client script

-The script will be organised around the following four steps:
+The script will be organized around the following four steps:

 ```javascript